braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::tip[**Logical Structure of the Proof via Complexity Decomposition**]

-The derivation of the Topological Mass Functional proceeds through a rigorous summation of the geometric resources required to sustain a knot.
+The derivation of the Topological Mass Functional proceeds through a summation of the geometric resources required to sustain a knot.
 This approach validates that mass is the "informational inertia" of the particle, emergent from the cost of maintaining structure against vacuum friction.

 First, we isolate the **Inertial Definition** by equating mass to the total count of 3-cycles $N_3$ in the braid.
 We demonstrate that this count represents the bits of geometric information that must be actively preserved by the rewrite rule, scaling the particle's resistance to acceleration (state change).